Beach Report 2015–16

 How did our beaches perform?

-94% (34 out of 36) of beaches around Port Philip Bay met our end-of-season water quality objectives for swimming.
-Beaches that did not meet the recreational water quality objectives were Werribee South and St Leonards.
+97% (35 out of 36) of beaches around Port Philip Bay met our water quality objectives for swimming (end-of-season retrospective).

-These beaches were impacted by stormwater runoff, which carries pollution.
-This does not mean these beaches were unsafe for swimming the whole season, but they did experience a higher number of days with poorer water quality.
+The beach that did not meet the recreational water quality objectives was Mentone beach.
+This beach was impacted by stormwater runoff, which carries pollution.
+This does not mean this beach was unsafe for swimming the whole season, but it did experience a higher number of days with poorer water quality which can increase the risk of disease to swimmers.

 Beach water quality is improving

-Water quality at Port Phillip Bay beaches has generally become safer for recreational use this season.
+Water quality at Port Phillip Bay beaches has remained safe for recreational use this season.

 What information do we gather about beaches?